Court-at-Law Two Is Accepting Applications for Appointed Counsel for Criminal Cases for Calendar Year 2026.

 has the general jurisdiction of a Texas District Court AND a Texas County Court-at-Law.

-Effective January 1, 2025, ALL misdemeanor cases and some felony cases will be heard in County Court-at-Law Number Two.
+Misdemeanor cases and some felony cases are heard in County Court-at-Law Number Two.

-MOST civil law cases filed with the District Clerk, or the County Clerk will still be heard in County Court-at-Law Number Two.
+Most civil cases filed with the District Clerk or the County Clerk are heard in County Court-at-Law Number Two.

-Contested probate cases will be heard in County Court-at-Law Number Two.
+Contested probate cases are heard in County Court-at-Law Number Two.

 When in doubt about which court has your case, please check the Odyssey case management system before contacting the clerk.